- What is the payment approval process?

 These challenges highlight why investing in automated payment approval systems is essential for maintaining healthy vendor relationships and operational efficiency.

-The benefits of an optimized payment approval process
+Benefits of an optimized payment approval workflow

 Inefficient approvals can cause delayed payments, frustrated vendors, financial inconsistencies, and strained supplier relationships.
 A standardized approval process prevents those issues, providing benefits such as: